SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/legacy/office-365/prepare-sharepoint.md

 ## Make sure all users use the correct username

 To be able to use Microsoft 365 for authentication, the users' SuperOffice username needs to be the same for both systems.
-The Microsoft 365 username (User Principal Name, UPN) is managed by your Microsoft 365 Azure Active Directory.
+The Microsoft 365 username (User Principal Name, UPN) is managed in Microsoft Entra admin center.
 Update SuperOffice Admin with this username in the username field.

 > [!NOTE]
 > The Microsoft 365 username must be identical to login name in CRM Online: